 There were several instances where I was assigned texts that when read made me feel dirty, violated, and sinful.
-One early instance of this was when I was a graphic autobiography that I had to read for a modern literature class.
-It had a graphic drawing of two individuals engaging in sex.
+One early instance of this was when a graphic autobiography that I had to read for a modern literature class.
+It had a sexually explicit image.
 I emailed the teacher mentioning that it made me uncomfortable.
 The professor asked in their response email for me to consider why the author included this and what it added to the story.
 So in short I should lean into this discomfort.
 No thanks I’d prefer not to look at it.

-The final straw was an incident where I was assigned a peer review for a sexually explicit account of a classmate’s loss of virginity.
+The final straw was an incident where I was assigned a peer review for an explicit account of a classmate’s sexual history.
 I emailed the teacher and even mentioned that my Catholic faith led me to have moral qualms with the content.
 I asked for a change in peer review and was denied.
 I will acknowledge I contacted the professor the day the peer review was due.
 Even so when the reasoning for asking me to do the peer review for this content was that I would come into contact with views that I disagreed with I felt I had been gipped.
 At that moment I definitively determined I would transfer for.

 Now all of this was not my only reason for choosing to transfer.
 I knew I would want to transfer to a Catholic college or university.
 My other two schools I applied to were Marian University of Indianapolis (Indianapolis, IN) and Christendom College (Front Royal, VA).
 The second latter or rather the latter's graduate school had a role in my decision to transfer.
 In the last few years, Christendom College Graduate School has run a program called the Christendom@Project.
 This program consists of graduate level course written for undergraduates so that undergraduates interested in diving into Catholic theology may do so while attending a public college or university.
 It is an out of pocket cost for the students, but in my opinion it was totally worth the money.
 So far I have taken two classes through this program SCRI 502: The Bible and HIST 501: Early Christian Literature.
 These have both grown my faith and made me fall deeper in love with it.
 As they have been my favorite courses I have taken each semester of my junior year of college.
 I have taken away so much from them.
 I can owe my addition of a major in Catechetics at Franciscan to my enrollment in this program which was introduced to me through St. Francis.